Pina Bausch: Death and legacy

+Bausch's style has influenced performers such as David Bowie, who designed part of his 1987 Glass Spider Tour with Bausch in mind.
+For the tour, Bowie "wanted to bridge together some kind of symbolist theatre and modern dance" and used Bausch's early work as a guideline.

+Florence and the Machine's vocalist, Florence Welch, has been influenced by Bausch's work.
+She said in a 2022 interview: "Pina has been one of the biggest influences on my life, especially on my performance style...
+Her work speaks to me in a way that is really hard to put into words, and I think that is the point of dance."

-Influence on popular culture
+In popular culture

 Promotional trailers for the third season of American Horror Story: Coven included a clip for the episode "Detention" and were likely influenced by Bausch's work Blaubart.
 Stills from the performance and the episode show a group of women seemingly defying gravity as they cling to the walls high above the ground, toes pointed down and hands pressed above them.
 The photo of Bausch's performance was previously released on Reddit as well as Twitter with the implication that it was from a Russian mental institution, but its source was quickly identified.